bnb-chain/greenfield-go-sdk/README.md

 ## Instruction
 The Greenfield-GO-SDK provides a thin wrapper for interacting with greenfield in three ways:

-Interact using GreenfieldClient client, you can perform queries on accounts, chain info, and broadcasting transactions.
+1.Interact using GreenfieldClient client, you can perform queries on accounts, chain info, and broadcasting transactions.

-Interact using TendermintClient client, you can perform low-level operations like executing ABCI queries and viewing network/consensus state.
+2.Interact using GnfdClient, it integrates GreenfieldClient and the ability to access Storage provider, you can call storage functions like createObject,putObject and getObject to realize the basic operation of object storage.

-Interact using GnfdClient client, it integrates GreenfieldClient and the ability to access Storage provider, you can call storage functions like createObject,putObject and getObject to realize the basic operation of object storage.
+3.Interact using TendermintClient client, you can perform low-level operations like executing ABCI queries and viewing network/consensus state.

 ### Requirement